chriscarrollsmith/chriscarrollsmith.github.io/README.md

 ## Prerequisites

 You will need to have `npm` installed in your development environment.
-You will also need a [Calendly](https://calendly.com/) account to use the `Book` component.
+You will also need a [Calendly](https://calendly.com/) account to use the `Book` component and a [ConvertKit](https://convertkit.com/) account to use the `Subscribe` component.

 ## Creating a repo from the template